-All ingredients are vegan-friendly, non-GMO, and does not contain any of the common allergens like soy, nuts, eggs, gluten etc.
+All ingredients are vegan-friendly, non-GMO, and it does not contain any of the common allergens like soy, nuts, eggs, gluten, etc.

 Frequently asked questions about digestive enzymes

-Can you just eat raw food to get enzymes instead?
+#1.
+Can’t you just eat raw food to get enzymes instead?

-- Pineapple – contains bromelain which aids in the digestion of protein.
+- Pineapple – Contains bromelain which aids in the digestion of protein.

-- Kimchi – A great vegan probiotic source, which includes bacteria that produce lipases and amylases.
+- Kimchi – A great vegan probiotic source which includes bacteria that produce lipases and amylases.

+#2.
 Won’t the enzymes be destroyed by the stomach if I take them?

-Many of the enzymes present in these supplements are active in the stomach and survive (remain intact) the stomach (bromelain is a good example) where it can go on to have beneficial systemic effects.
+Many of the enzymes present in these supplements are active in the stomach and survive their journey through the digestive tract where they can go on to have beneficial effects in the whole body.

+#3.
 Where do enzymes come from which are not produced by the body?

 Enzymes are found in all kinds of plants, fruits, and vegetables.
 In pineapples, there is bromelain, which proteolytic enzyme.
 In papayas, we can find papain.

 Some of the enzymes found in foods have uses purely as an aid to improving digestive health, while others can be absorbed and utilized and have anti-inflammatory, immune system modulating, and healing effects.

+#4.
 Are enzymes dangerous to take?

+#5.
 Will you need to continue taking them?

+#6.
 When should you take a digestive enzyme supplement?

 Ideally, you should take it before you have your meal.
-Some recommend you take a supplement for up to 30 minutes before you eat your meal for the best results.
+Some manufacturers recommend you take a supplement for up to 30 minutes before you eat your meal for the best results.